 Financially reviewed by Patrick Flood, CFA.

-The David Swensen Portfolio, as the name implies, is based on David Swensen’s management of the Yale endowment fund.
+The David Swensen Portfolio, as the name implies, is based on the late David Swensen's management of the Yale endowment fund.
 Here we’ll take a look at its components, performance, and the best ETF’s to use in its construction.

 Interested in more Lazy Portfolios?
 See the full list here.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
-This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
-I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
+This allows me to continue producing high-quality content on this site and pays for the occasional cup of coffee.
+I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I may get.
 Read more here.

 Contents

-What is the David Swensen Portfolio?
+What Is the David Swensen Portfolio?

 The David Swensen Portfolio asset allocation looks like this: